TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    Return a new :ref:`window <curses-window-objects>`, whose left-upper corner is at  ``(begin_y, begin_x)``, and whose height/width is  *nlines*/*ncols*.

-   By default, the window will extend from the  specified position to the lower right corner of the screen.
+   By default, the window will extend kutoka the  specified position to the lower right corner of the screen.